Arrest On Green Sparks Debate | New Haven Independent

 Jerome Richardson and his allies say the cops provoked an argument with him, falsely arrested him, and used excessive force.
-The cops say their officers used restraint as Richardson taunted them and prevented them for handling three separate, simultaneous tense public-safety matters.
+The cops say their officers used restraint as Richardson taunted them and prevented them from handling three separate, simultaneous tense public-safety matters.

 You can watch the video and decide for yourself.